A History of Shiloh Bible Conference

 In 1981, Shiloh Bible Camp received 9.22 acres of donated land from the Gestrin Family which is now the permanent location for the camp.
 The land is situated near Cascade Lake a few miles from Donnelly, Idaho.
 After 1981, the Gestrin Family donated three more acres, and two other acres were purchased (with donations) adjacent to the camp, which has increased the camp size to 14.22 acres.

-In 2020, there are 3 full-time dedicated missionaries and over 100 volunteers who carry out the year round camp operations.
-There are winter and summer camp programs, which are provided for 3rd through 12th grade campers.
+In 2021, there are 2 full-time dedicated missionary families, 1 full-time traveling missionary family and over 100 volunteers who carry out the year round camp operations.
+There are winter and summer camp programs, which are provided for campers between 8 and 18 years old.
 There is also a very popular family camp in September.
-During non-camp times of the year the camp, is rented for church retreats and Christian groups at just enough to cover expenses to run the camp.
+During non Shiloh camps, the staff hosts numerous churches and Christian groups to utilize the facility to further reach campers for Jesus Christ.

 The purpose of this camping ministry is to create and maintain a Christian Conference Center for the furtherance of the Gospel, and to facilitate ministry outreaches that are evangelical, with a major emphasis on nurture in the Word of God, growth and service.